+115.265 Coordinated response

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-Auditor Overall Determination: Meets Standard Auditor Discussion 1300.05 details the agency's coordinated response plan to allegations of sexual abuse.
+1300.05 details the agency's coordinated response plan to allegations of sexual abuse.
 The plan has been outlined in a flow chart and posted at the post desk in each facility.
 The steps include the contact person along with the phone number for each step in the chain.
 The chart documents the steps for both sexual harassment and sexual abuse allegations.
-The posted plan includes: • First responder duties listed in standard 115.264
+The posted plan includes:

-- Immediately contact 911 for police and medical - Contact the PREA Compliance Manger or PREA Coordinator - Report allegations to referral agency - Forensic medical examinations free of charge - Client victim will be evaluated by the designated victim support person or other qualified practitioner
+First responder duties listed in standard 115.264 Immediately contact 911 for police and medical Contact the PREA Compliance Manger or PREA Coordinator Report allegations to referral agency Forensic medical examinations free of charge Client victim will be evaluated by the designated victim support person or other qualified practitioner

 All staff are mandated to learn the agency's Sexual Abuse, Assault, Abuse, Harassment Response Procedure during orientation training.
 More specific training on the facility's plan is given to the employee once assigned to a specific Alvis facility.

 The PREA Coordinator reports that various steps of the plan are conducted based on the type of allegation and the specific needs.

+Review:

+Policy and procedure

+Investigation reports

 Staff training course records

+Interview with PREA Coordinator

-Preservation of ability to protect residents from contact with abusers
+115.266 Preservation of ability to protect residents from contact with abusers Auditor Overall Determination: Meets Standard

+Auditor Discussion

 The HR Director and PREA Coordinator (who is over the Human Resource Department) both report that the agency does not have a union nor does it enter into a contract with employees.
 The auditor was able to view signed "At Will" acknowledgements while conducting employee file reviews.
 At Will employment allows the employer to terminate the employee at any time.

+Review:

 Employee handbook

 Employee files

+Interview with PREA Coordinator

 115.267 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion Agency policy 1300.05a mandates the protection from retaliation to anyone who reports sexual abuse or sexual harassment, or cooperates in the investigation of an allegation of sexual abuse or sexual harassment.
 The monitoring includes status checks that will review disciplinary reports, housing changes, program changes, negative performance reviews, and staff reassignments.
 The required monitoring and status checks will be conducted for at lest 90-days.
 The obligation to monitor for retaliation can be terminated if the staff or resident is no longer at the facility or the allegations has been determined to be unfounded.
-The auditor was able to interview the Program Director designee to confirm the retaliation monitoring process and the measures the facility would employ to ensure that a resident or staff member would be protected from retaliation.
+The auditor was able to interview the Program Director to confirm the retaliation monitoring process and the measures the facility would employ to ensure that a resident or staff member would be protected from retaliation.
 She states that resident safety is the most important thing at the facility and that she would meet with the resident to assess the resident's safety and take protective measures when necessary.
 Shew states that minimal protection would be to increase monitoring between the victim and abuser, while other more serious interventions include moving the resident to another facility.
 She states that when staff members are alleged to have sexually abused a resident, that staff member will be placed on administrative leave during the investigation.
 Status checks would be documented in SecurManage.
-The facility had two allegations during the past twelve months.
+The facility had four allegations during the past twelve months.
 The residents were monitored by the Program Director until they were no longer in the program.
-Review: Policy and procedure
+One resident victim did not receive monitoring due to being terminated from the program at the initiation of the investigation on a non PREA related allegation.